Digital Marketing Internship: My First Month

 I have enjoyed brainstorming ideas and planning social media strategies for both Rooster and clients, constantly improving their image and making their company more accessible and distinguished than ever before.
 All the while, I have gotten into the routine of timing myself when working, using the ‘Toggl’ app; this gives me an idea of how long each task takes me, helping me to set aside enough time and plan future work.

-Not only has my internship been educationally intuitive, but it has been a huge learning curve in terms of getting into a daily routine of working a 9 – 5(:30) job in an office environment, opposed to shift work at my local pub.
-It has also provided me with an invaluable perspective of the working world, in particular the marketing sector.
+Not only has my internship been educationally intuitive, but it has been a huge learning curve in terms of getting into a daily routine of working a 9 – 5(:30) job in an office environment, opposed to shifting work at my local pub.
+It has also provided me with an invaluable perspective of the working world, in particular, the marketing sector.

 Throughout the past month, aside from all the new programmes I’ve been using and other work related skills, most of all I’ve come to learn that Rooster is extremely good at what they do.
 As well as office-based work, there are opportunities to get involved with video production, on-location photography, travelling to meet clients and getting involved with various events.